mbechc/dynon/README.md

 # dynon

 What is my request.
-Use deep learning on all engine related metrics to learn about temperature deviations from standard - 4 cylinders meassured by 2 and 2 - on measuremtment point left and right
+Use deep learning on all flight related metrics to learn about aircraft safety envelope.
+Ask pilot the least amount of questions per flight. fx how many PoB / Estimated weight above empty
+* Fuel weight, pilot, passenger, cargo weight - rest shall be gathered or calculated by ML
+* Deep learn all parameters and use that as baseline for future safety envelope

 Try to deep learn what is normal take-off distance
+* How do we know when we are airborne
+* What airspeed was required / desired when getting airborne
+* What whas the lenght of roll-off before getting airborne
 * Use GPS to verify start-off runway
 *   Maybee use sat pictures to see if runway is grass or hard surface
+*   Auto identify if condition is grass or pavement
+*   categorise take-off performance based on grass or pavement
+*   look at take-off date and time
+*     Collect met data from geoposition / time and date
+*     Take in account Temperature, Preassure, Rain / percipitation

 ***